Watchmen: Tales of the Black Freighter

 In "Marooned", a young mariner (called "The Sea Captain") journeys to warn his hometown of the coming of The Black Freighter, after he survives the destruction of his own ship.
 He uses the bodies of his dead shipmates as a makeshift raft and sails home, gradually descending into insanity.
-When he finally returns to his hometown, believing it to be already under the occupation of The Black Freighters crew, he makes his way to his house and slays everyone he finds there, only to discover that the person he mistook for a pirate was in fact his wife.
+When he finally returns to his hometown, believing it to be already under the occupation of The Black Freighters crew, he makes his way to his house and attacks who he thinks is a pirate, until his children enter the scene and look on in horror, causing him to discover that the person he mistook for a pirate was in fact his wife.
 He returns to the seashore, where he realizes that The Black Freighter has not come to claim the town, but rather to claim him; he swims out to sea and climbs aboard the ship.
 According to Richard Reynolds, the mariner is "forced by the urgency of his mission to shed one inhibition after another."
 Just like Adrian Veidt, he "hopes to stave off disaster by using the dead bodies of his former comrades as a means of reaching his goal".
 Moore stated that the story of The Black Freighter ends up specifically describing "the story of Adrian Veidt" and that it can also be used as a counterpoint to other parts of the story, such as Rorschach's capture and Dr. Manhattan's self-exile on Mars.